cihlab/cihlab.github.io/course/ckt20.md

 ## Anouncement
 1. @09/28, Homework assignment 1 is released.
 The due date is 10.09.
 Happy national holidays :-)
+1. @10/23, Homework assignment 2 is released.
+The due date is 10.30.

 ## Course Calendar